Clyde013/Paraphrase-OPT/README.md

 ![](images/thats_quite_big.png)

+# Sprint Review
+BartScore (compare to BertScore)
+Why is it good
+Parabank was done on parallel language pairs > can be extended to like indonesian multilingual datasets provided we have a parallel dataset > we can train our own bartscore on different languages

 # Ideas

 Given that OPT is a decoder only model, how will we get it to perform what is traditionally considered a seq-2-seq task